ilg-physics-ucsb/physics6-manual/6CL/lab0.md

 # Introduction

 Taking measurements is *never* enough in experimental physics.
-In fact, performing an experiment and collecting data are *only the begining* of the experimental process: data is absolutely meaningless without contextualization, analysis and comparison to *something*, e.g a model or the data of a colleague.
+In fact, performing an experiment and collecting data are *only the beginning* of the experimental process: data are absolutely meaningless without contextualization, analysis and comparison to *something*, e.g., a model or the data of a colleague.

 In this Lab, we will review the very basics of data analysis: organization into a table, presentation as a scatter plot, followed by inferring relationships from linear fits of the data (or functions of the data!).
-After the analysis is carried on, we will ask you to put on your thinking caps and contextualize the data by using what you learned to make a physical prediction.
+After the analysis is carried out, we will ask you to put on your thinking caps and contextualize the data by using what you learned to make a physical prediction.

 # Crocjuice
 A student, August, is very particular about his favorite sports drink.
 For legal reasons we will refer to this sports drink as Crocjuice.
 He finds the flavor of Crocjuice straight from the bottle to be too strong for his sophisticated taste, so he dilutes it with (filtered) water to exactly the right concentration.
 Unfortunately, he has forgotten the factor by which he dilutes the Crocjuice, but he does have one last remaining bottle of drink that he had prepared earlier.
 If he could measure the concentration of that drink, and knew the original concentration of Crocjuice, he would again have his recipe.
 To this end, he wants to build a device that can measure the concentration of his drink.